Brandon4106/Brandon4106.github.io/README.md

 ## Developer Portfolio Landing Page Template

+### Purpose

+The goal of this assignment is to create a website showcasing all of the projects I have completed and learned from this semester.

 ### Introduction

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.